ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Intro_to_Python/Part3_FlowControl.md

 # <a name="listcomprehension"></a> List Comprehension

+- In python you can construct extremely custom lists in just a line of code.
+- List comprehensions enables a lot of really cool 1-liners using a for loop and if, elif, else statements in a 1-line format.
 ```
 wizard_dict = {"Harry Potter": "Lumos", "Ron Weasley": "Alohomora", "Hermione Granger": "Wingardium Leviosa", \
 "Fred Weasley": "Riddikulus", "George Weasley": "Sectumsempra"}